ExtensityAI/symbolicai/README.md

 ### Dynamic casting

 We can also subtract sentences from each other, where our operations condition the neural computation engine to evaluate the Symbols by best effort.
-In the following example, it determines that the word `enemy` is present in the sentence, therefore, deletes it and replaces it with the word `friend` (which is added):
+In the following example, it determines that the word `enemy` is present in the sentence, therefore deletes it and replaces it with the word `friend` (which is added):

 ```python
 res = bd.Symbol('Hello my enemy') - 'enemy' + 'friend'